Father of the Bride Part II: Plot

 Franck takes over the role of driving the family to the hospital with a barely coherent George in tow.
-After being mistaken for a patient in need of a prostate exam, George finally regains full consciousness and goes to see Nina when she goes into labor.
-George is initially cynical about the female obstetrician who fills in because their own is unavailable.
-Despite wanting his grandchild to be delivered by the same doctor who delivered his children, George comes to terms with the arrangement.
-Bryan soon returns to be with Annie, who gives birth to a baby boy, while Nina at the same moment gives birth to a baby girl, named George and Megan, respectively.
-As George holds his grandson and daughter in his arms, he delivers the stand-out line of the movie - "Life doesn't get any better than this".
-George finishes telling the story about Nina and Annie's pregnancies.
-Bryan and Annie then move to Boston with baby George, since Annie took a job there.
-The film concludes with George standing on the road in front of his house, admiring it with Megan by his side.
-As he completes the story, he begins walking up the driveway, telling Megan about all the basketball tricks George will teach her.
+After being mistaken for a patient in need of a prostate exam, he regains full consciousness.
+Nina goes into labor shortly after.
+George is cynical about the young obstetrician who fills in because their own is unavailable.
+He comes to terms with the arrangement after she tells him that she has delivered hundreds of babies.
+Bryan soon returns to be with Annie, who has a boy named George and Nina has a girl named Megan.
+George is happy to hold them in his arms.
+He finishes narrating his story and picks up where it left off.
+Bryan, Annie, and baby George later move to Boston.